"There wasn't any 'Indian Problem' until the Mormons came. Then, there was a Mormon problem."

 Christianization, education, and cultural development became the means to

-Estimated Casualties From Settler Colonialism
+Estimated Casualties From Settler Colonialism?

 Brigham Young proudly claimed at the end of the conflict, "I don't think there is one out of ten, and perhaps not even one out of a hundred, who were here when we arrived."
 This statement implies that the Timpanogos suffered a staggering death toll.
 Settlers were responsible for instigating violence, causing starvation, spreading diseases, and poisoning water sources—actions that LDS scholars agree resulted in a 90% reduction in Utah's Timpanogos population.

-Mormon Legislature Sanction Slavery
+Mormon Legislature Sanctioned Slavery 1850

 In the years 1850-52, the all-Mormon legislature sanctioned slavery of not only Blacks but Indians, stating that a white man need only have possession of an Indian for that Indian to be enslaved, and this included children.
 According to Wikipedia, "The Republicans' abhorrence of slavery in Utah delayed Utah's entrance as a state into the Union.
 In 1857, Representative Justin Smith Morrill estimated that there were 400 Indian slaves in Utah.
 Richard Kitchen has identified at least 400 Indian slaves taken into Mormon homes, but estimates even more went unrecorded because of the high mortality rate of Indian slaves."
 See Mormon's Slavery